andgordio/mockupless/docs/Courses/InteractionBasics/Events/other.md

 </div>
 ```

 Note the difference between CSS `:hover` selector and `@mouseover` event listener. `:hover` applies specified styles when the cursor enters the area of an element and also discards them when the cursor leaves.
 With the event listeners you provide two separate (sets of) instructions: one for cursor entering the area, and one for when it leaves.
 This is particularly useful when, for example, your design doesn't require anything to happen when the mouse leaves.
-[Self-practice Task 1](#task-1) is a good example of this type of UX.
+[Self-practice Task 1](#task-1) is a good example of this UX.
 <!-- todo: link: to Layout basics explaining hovers -->

 ## Key press

-You already know how you can [connect text input](./../Data/display.md#text) to a variable with `v-model`, so everything a user enters is stored in data.
+You already know how to [connect text input](./../Data/display.md#text) to a variable with `v-model`, so everything a user enters is stored in data.
 You don't need an event listener to achieve that.
-However sometimes you want to track key presses inside the input field to provide instructions when particular keys are pressed.
+However sometimes you want to track *particular* key presses inside the input field to provide instructions explicitly for those events.

 `@keypress` event listener reacts to every key press inside an input field but you rarely need to track this type of interaction.
 In addition, `@keypress` has modifiers that specify which particular key you want to respond to.
 For example, a commonly expected behavior when interacting with a search bar or a simple form is the ability to submit by hitting return/enter key.
-Adding `.enter` modifier  to `@keypress` event listener  allows you to react to this particular key being pressed:
+Adding modifier `.enter`  to `@keypress` event listener  allows you to react to this particular key being pressed:

 <video width="100%" controls muted class="">
   <source src="./media/other-keypress.mp4" type="video/mp4">